kenliiv/auto24-scraper/README.md

 Dependencies are outlined in `requirements.txt`.
 But what you really need is (hopefully exhaustive list):

-`pip install selenium openpyxl beautifulsoup4 pandas pillow`.
+`pip install selenium openpyxl beautifulsoup4 pandas pillow`

 Once you get dependencies imported, you can use the scraper like this: